Nephrology Fellowship Faculty

 Professor of Medicine

-Mark Zeidel’s research focuses on homeostasis and its control.
+Mark L. Zeidel, MD, works on research focusing on homeostasis and its control.
 He defined the role of atrial peptides and other natriuretic substances in renal salt excretion, characterized the biophysical function of water channels and barrier membranes, and advanced urothelial cell biology.
 His current work focuses on neural control of somatic function, focusing on the control of bladder filling and voiding and, ultimately, of renal function.
 His innovations in physiology teaching include an animated textbook, highly novel and nationally prominent week-long courses at the Mount Desert Island Biology Laboratories and a series of review articles in his field’s major clinical journal.
 He has pioneered the provision of highly reliable, cost-effective care, both at the University of Pittsburgh and BIDMC and has helped make quality care a major priority of national organizations in academic medicine.

 Transplant Faculty